philips-labs/terraform-aws-github-oidc/README.md

 ### Manage the OIDC identity provider

 The module provides two options for creating an OpenID connect provider.
-The first one is for the simple case you only need to create one role, for one repo in one AWS account.
-In this case you simple not set `openid_connect_provider_arn`.
-The second options is use the internal `provider` module toe create the OpenID Connect provider.
-This module will output the provider.
-This output can be passed to other instances of the module to setup roles for repositories.
+The first one is for the simple case you only need to create a single role, for one repo in one AWS account.
+In this case you should not set the `openid_connect_provider_arn` property.
+The second option is using the internal `provider` module to create the OpenID Connect provider.
+This configuration will create the provider and output the ARN.
+This output can be passed to other instances of the module to setup roles for multiple repositories on the same provider.

 ### Manage roles for a repo